Analysis | Trump tries to pick up the voters up for grabs by vilifying the ones who aren’t

 Unfortunately, from the beginning, our opponents have shown themselves capable of nothing but a partisan ability to criticize.
 When I took bold action to issue a travel ban on China, Joe Biden called it hysterical and xenophobic.
 If we had listened to Joe, hundreds of thousands more Americans would have died.Instead of following the science, Joe Biden wants to inflict a painful shutdown on the entire country.
 His shutdown would inflict unthinkable and lasting harm on our nation's children, families, and citizens of all backgrounds.The cost of the Biden shutdown would be measured in increased drug overdoses, depression, alcohol addiction, suicides, heart attacks, economic devastation and more.
 Joe Biden’s plan is not a solution to the virus, but rather a surrender.

-Given Trump’s mishandling of the coronavirus pandemic, the economic downturn and a widely panned response to the civic unrest sweeping the country in response to police violence against black people, the president and his team appear to have understood that he is losing some support with his base.
+Given Trump’s mishandling of the coronavirus pandemic, the economic downturn and a widely panned response to the civic unrest sweeping the country in response to police violence against Black people, the president and his team appear to have understood that he is losing some support with his base.
 As a result, the president sought to connect with voters who previously were not supportive of him and his administration.

 Trump spoke to some of the issues that he has been accused of giving short shrift — racism in America, the coronavirus pandemic and the economic woes of the working class.
 But he did it in ways that checked the box, not ways that conceded he has fallen short thus far.
 Among his statements on these issues were: